 ‘Steady on, friar,’ said out host.
 ‘Let's all be gentle and courteous and especially you, as a friar – let’s not have any arguments.
 Tell your tale and leave the summoner alone.’

 ‘It’s alright,’ said the summoner.
 ‘Let him say what he wants.
 When it’s my turn, I’ll pay him back every penny!
-I’ll let him see how great an honour it is to be an obsequious limiter and expose to you what he really gets up to.’
+I’ll let him see how great an honour it is to be an obsequious limiter and tell you what he really gets up to.’

 Once, there lived in my country an archdeacon, a man of high birth.
 He had shown himself very eager to punish fornication, pimping and prostitution, adultery, witchcraft, slander, church-theft, breaches of contract, fraud and deception concerning Church dues, laxity in performing the Eucharist and many other crimes as well, there is no need to go through them all now – the sale of ecclesiastical jobs for a fee, for example, and lending money with interest – but certainly, those convicted of sexual crimes received the severest punishment.
 They had to confess, if they were caught.
 People who were found cheating on their tithes were cruelly punished as well, and if anyone testified against them, the fines would be huge.
 Withholding taxes from the Church – this was punished horribly!
 Before the bishop could begin to get involved, this archdeacon had his claws in them and, through his jurisdiction, he had the power to administer correction.